This lab will give you practice running and debugging assembly programs using the MARS simulator.

 - How do you set a breakpoint in MARS?
 Set a breakpoint on line 14 and run to it.
 What is the instruction address?
 Has line 14 executed yet?

 - Once at a breakpoint, how do you continue to execute your code?
 How do you step through your code?
 Run the code to completion.

 - Find the "Run I/O" window.
 What number did the program output?
-Which fib number is this?
+If 0 is the 0th fib number, which fib number is this?

 - At what address is n stored in memory?
 Try finding this by (1) looking at the Data Segment and (2) looking at the machine code (Code column in the Text Segment).

 - Without using the "Edit" tab, have the program calculate the 13th fib number by manually modifying this memory location before execution.
 You may find it helpful to uncheck the "Hexadecimal Values" box at the bottom of the Data Segment.